Writings about Music

 Allowing My Thoughts

-Soon after I became involved with using computers to make music, I learned it was forbidden by prevailing conventions to use the sounds of acoustic instruments performed by a computer because it was believed that method was owned exclusively by traditional musicians.
+Soon after I became involved with using computers to make music, I learned it was forbidden by prevailing conventions to use the sounds of acoustic instruments performed by a computer because it was believed traditional musicians owned that method exclusively.
 However, it seemed natural for me to disregard such artificial restrictions because of the unique expressive and technical vistas that beckoned beyond anything such reactionary views might imagine.
-I even found using the Meruvina was more relevant in the present time for using such timbres in the context of Western classical composition.
+I even found using the Meruvina was more relevant in the present time for featuring such timbres in the context of Western classical composition.

 An approach to life imparted by my Jewish parents, complimented by my Christian, Hindu, Muslim and Jewish teachers in New York and Los Angeles, encouraged instinctual creative and intellectual exploration uninhibited by irrelevant conformities while allowing my thoughts to hurtle through space at my own tempo, not slowing down for those too slow to catch on - we only live once.